 In order to coordinate the Salt Spring Island Water Protection Alliance, the Salt Spring Island Local Trust Committee has been delegated the authority of Islands Trust Act Section 8(2)b from Trust Council.
 In 2013, Trust Council Bylaw No. 154 was adopted.
 The bylaw empowers the LTC to coordinate SSIWPA as a multi-agency collaborative approach to addressing watershed management.

 Salt Spring Island Watershed Protection Alliance (SSIWPA)

-SSIWPA member agencies include: BC Ministry of Forests, Lands and Natural Resource Operations and Rural Development (FLNRO), BC Ministry of Environment and Climate Change Strategy, Ministry of Agriculture, Beddis Water Service Commission (CRD), Islands Trust Local Trust Committee, Capital Regional District, Fernwood-Highland Water Local Service Commission (CRD), First Nations, and North Salt Spring Waterworks District.
-Visit the Salt Spring Island Watershed Protection Authority website for more information including agendas, minutes and meeting schedules.
+SSIWPA member agencies include: BC Ministry of Forests, Lands and Natural Resource Operations and Rural Development (FLNR), BC Ministry of Environment and Climate Change Strategy, Ministry of Agriculture, Beddis Water Service Commission (CRD), Islands Trust Local Trust Committee, Capital Regional District, Fernwood-Highland Water Local Service Commission (CRD) and First Nations.
+Visit the Salt Spring Island Watershed Protection Alliance website for more information including agendas, minutes and meeting schedules.

 December 6, 2018 - Staff Report

 October 18, 2018 - Staff Report - SSIWPA Strategic Planning Project Update

 October 18, 2018 - Staff Report - Watershed Management